frnck37/autolamp/README.md

 # Autolamp: 10 minutes Pi Box Server installation

 A Bash script to automate the installation and configuration of an Open Offline Access Point Apache web server on Raspberry Pi 4, currently running Ubuntu Mate 22.04 - Jammy, but should work on other Debian and Ubuntu distros.
+This is a test, any improvement is welcome !

 ## Get the autolamp script: